Kan-Liu/Auto-Invoicer/README.md

 # Auto-Invoicer

-A web app hosted on a self-built node server that auto-generates a payment invoice that can be sent to designated recipienr via email, requiring signature via DocuSign and payment via Stripe gateway.
+A web app hosted on a self-built node server that auto-generates a payment invoice that can be sent to designated recipient via email, requiring signature via DocuSign and payment via Stripe gateway.

 ## App Installation and Configuration